List of Katy Perry records and achievements: Spotify

-In Spotify's 2014 year-end report, Perry was listed as the most-streamed female artist globally, ranking fifth overall.
-She was also the year's most-streamed female artist in Italy and second in the Netherlands; she ranked eighth and sixth among the overall list of most-streamed artists in Australia and the Philippines.
-"Dark Horse" was the fourth most-streamed song globally for that year on Spotify and was ranked in the top 10 of most-streamed songs in Denmark (ninth), Finland (fourth), Mexico (fourth), the United Kingdom (ninth), and the United States (second).
-The song also spent 11 weeks atop the Spotify US Weekly chart, the longest run in the top spot for any number-one song in 2014.
-The following year, Perry was Spotify's most-streamed female artist in Italy, and in 2017, she placed third.

-Perry was the second most-streamed female artist globally among women listeners on Spotify in 2015 and 2017.
-In the latter year, "Chained to the Rhythm" set a new record for accumulating more than three million streams on its February 10, 2017, release day.
-This feat earned Perry a Guinness record for the most-streamed track by a female artist on Spotify in 24 hours.
-The song was also the platform's fourth most-streamed song among women listeners globally in 2017.
+"Dark Horse" spent 11 weeks atop the Spotify US Weekly chart, the longest run in the top spot for any number-one song in 2014.
+"Chained to the Rhythm" set a new record for accumulating over three million streams on its release day, February 10, 2017, on Spotify.
+This feat earned Perry a Guinness record for the most-streamed track by a female artist on the platform in 24 hours.

-Bloomberg News published a report in October 2018 listing Perry as the eighth among the first 10 artists who have reached one billion streams on Spotify.
-She was also ranked as the world's ninth most-streamed female artist of all time on the platform.

-One of the Boys, Teenage Dream, Prism, Witness, and Smile have surpassed one billion streams on Spotify.
-As of August 2025, Teenage Dream has become Perry's most-streamed album globally, while "Last Friday Night (T.G.I.F.)" is her most-streamed song with 1.6 billion streams.
-Additionally, the singer has nine more songs that have more than a billion streams on Spotify.
+Spotify published a report in October 2018, listing Perry as the ninth most-streamed female artist of all time and eighth among the first 10 artists to reach one billion streams on the platform.
+One of the Boys, Teenage Dream, Prism, Witness, and Smile have surpassed one billion streams on the streaming service.
+As of August 2025, Teenage Dream has become Perry's most-streamed album globally, while "Dark Horse" is her most-streamed song with 1.7 billion streams.
+Overall, the singer has nine more songs that have surpassed one billion streams, over 91 million monthly listeners, and over 30 million followers on Spotify.